 Learn how to handle edges within your paintings in a variety of mediums, and then see Johannes in action in Paint Along: Landscape Painting, All About Edges.

-Painting Tips: The Value of Hard and Soft Edges by Johannes Vloothuis
+Painting Edges: Tips on the Value of Hard and Soft Edges

 Handling edges is a skill that all fine artists will need to learn sooner or later.
 Edges that are out of focus are vital in paintings in order to create the 3D illusion of making things look like they recede in a landscape painting, for example.
 Edges that are blurred make things appear they are moving.

 The handling of edges is to be applied in all mediums, although some are more cooperative than others.
 For example, with pastels all you need to do is massage the dust with your finger and you can achieve any degree of softness, whereas in acrylics the paint dries too fast and it’s impossible to blur, like with oils.
 Watercolor requires experience to know exactly when to apply the pigment to the wet paper.

 There are three kinds of edges in all mediums:

 The contour of forms can become completely lost, leaving little or no definition.
 Use diffused edges for the following to:

 • Indicate foliage in the last plane in your background